halfwhole/nlb-lib/README.md

 # nlb-lib

 This library queries book information from NLB.
+Works as of February 2020.

 ## Installation

 `npm install --save nlb-lib`

 ## Usage

+#### Operations

 Two operations are supported, `getTitleDetails` and `getAvailabilityInfo`.